SVAIGBA/WMSeg/README.md

 * `--decoder`: use `crf` or `softmax` as the decoder.
 * `--ngram_flag`: use `av`, `dlg`, or `pmi` to construct the lexicon N.
 * `--av_threshold`: when using `av` to construct the lexicon N, n-grams whose AV score is lower than the threshold will be excluded from the lexicon N.
 * `--ngram_num_threshold`: n-grams whose frequency is lower than the threshold will be excluded from the lexicon N. Note that, when the threshold is set to 1, no n-gram is filtered out by its frequency.
-We therefore do NOT recommend you to use 1 as the n-gram frequency threshold.
+We therefore **DO NOT** recommend you to use 1 as the n-gram frequency threshold.
 * `--model_name`: the name of model to save.

 ## Predicting